-Samuel Edward Brotherton (born 29 October 1996) is a New Zealand professional footballer who plays as a defender for Auckland City FC in the New Zealand Football Championship.
+Samuel Edward Brotherton (born 29 October 1996) is a New Zealand professional footballer who plays as a defender for Forward Madison FC in USL League One.
 Brotherton also plays with the New Zealand national team.

 Brotherton started his career in the ASB Premiership with Wanderers SC and made his debut in the opening of the 2014–15 ASB Premiership against Waitakere United in the 3–2 loss.
 He scored his first goal for the club in a 3–1 win over Canterbury United in round 8.